qianlifeng/QuickNavigator/README.md

 QuickNavigator
 ==============

 a chrome extension for quick navigate.
-This is inspired by [Vimum](http://vimium.github.io/), and I did some enhancements.
+This is inspired by [Vimum](http://vimium.github.io/).
-When user type some key words in omnibox, it will give you all relevant urls including your history,bookmarks,popdomains and so on.
+When user type some key words in search box, it will give you all relevant urls including your history,bookmarks,popdomains and so on.

 ###Features
 1. Support multiple suggestion source, including bookmarks,history,popdomain